A - Z of Frequently Asked Questions

 C is for Collecting your child:

 A note is always required if a child is to be collected by someone else other than the parent or guardian e.g. granny, minder etc (for child safety).
-Children being collected during school hours must be signed out in the school log book in the secretary's office.
+Children being collected during school hours must be signed out using the forms from the secretary's office.
 We may verify with you that the person collecting your child is doing so with your permission.

 D is for Discipline: